How to Play Craps in UK Casinos

 • Pass Line Bet – the bet is won when the players predict correctly that the dice will land a 7 or 11; the bet fails if the dice show up a 2, 3, or 12

-• Come Bets – wagerers can set the numbers they bet upon before the point number is picked.
-The players lose the best if 7 lands
+• Come Bets – wagerers can set the numbers they bet upon before picking the point number.
+The players lose the best if 7 lands.

 Different Types of Bets You Might Pass